Axiomata

 Most abysses are knee-high

-You grip tighter until the wood slips.
+You grip harder until the wood betrays you.
 You sink.
-Water fills your mouth, takes your eyes, and the dark has no edges, and your lungs are screaming, and there is no bottom, there has never been a bottom— Your feet find stone.
-The shock of contact.
-The insult of it.
-All those years lashed to wreckage while the water waited at knee-depth.
-Shame rises hot in your cheeks.
+Water fills your mouth, your eyes; the dark loses its edges, and there is no bottom, there has never been a bottom— Your knee strikes stone.
+The shock.
+The indignity.
+A lifetime lashed to wreckage, and the water barely caresses your knees.
+Your legs tremble, strangers to a weight that was always theirs.
+Shame floods you.
 Let it.
-You are standing now.
-The ground does not care how long it took you.
+You are standing.
+The ground does not care how long it took.

 The Shadow